jqxue1999/RPNet/README.md

 even if I don't add any noise and sigma=0, it still performs well.
 My guess is that the act of adding Gaussian noise simulates different attack behaviors of the attacker, so the model learns how to resist during training.
 Therefore, in the actual reasoning process, I don't need to add any noise at all, and it can still resist attacks.

-Of course this is just my conjecture, we will discuss it in detail on Tuesday.

 ### More Analysis